Best CPAP Mask for Side Sleepers — Review

 Tomorrow, it might be an imprint on your beautiful cheek caused by the pressure from your gear.
 And some other day, the mask would move around and disrupt your sleep.

 So, you see: only a side-sleeping mask would help you!
 Fortunately, we have a compilation of the top gears for your side-sleeping needs in this piece.

 Check it out!

-Best CPAP Mask for Side Sleepers: Our Top Pick Based on Your Side-sleeping Style
+CPAP Masks for Side Sleepers: Our Top Pick Based on Your Side-sleeping Style

 Generally, two kinds of masks fit the bill for side sleeping.
 They are nasal CPAP masks and nasal pillows.

 Perhaps you wonder why not full face; full face masks don’t offer the same flexibility as the other two forms.
 Besides, they take too much space and would come off your face when you side-sleeps.

 With that said, let’s proceed to see the best mask for the three side-sleeping styles, shall we?